-Engenie is a British company that is rolling out a network of rapid charge points across the country.
-Located at strategically important locations such as city centres and near major trunk roads, the company uses ABB rapid chargers which have three different connectors attached – 50 kW DC CHAdeMO and CCS, and 43 kW AC.
+Engenie is a British company that is rolling out a network of rapid charge points across the country, located at strategically important locations such as city centres and near major trunk roads.

-There are almost 10 Engenie charge points on Zap-Map, with more than 20 connectors available for network customers.
+There are more than 10 Engenie charge points on Zap-Map, with more than 30 connectors available for network customers.